Geodesic Length Distribution in Sparse Network Ensembles

-where $\boldsymbol{\phi}=\int_{X}\boldsymbol{x}d\mu(\boldsymbol{x})$ is the vector representing mean location of nodes in $X$.
-Hence, the degree of a node is given by taking the dot-product of its location with the mean location of all nodes, scaled by $n\beta$.
-Similarly, using Eq. \ref{eq:general_degrees_mean}, the average degree of the whole network is given by:
+where $\boldsymbol{\phi}\triangleq\int_{X}\boldsymbol{x}\,d\mu(\boldsymbol{x})$ is the vector representing mean location of nodes in $X$.
+Hence, the degree of a node is given by taking the dot product of its location with the mean location of all nodes, scaled by $\beta$.
+Similarly, using Eq. \eqref{eq:general_degrees_mean}, the average network degree is given by: